deso-protocol/docs/faq/deso-faq.md

 In addition to DESO, the overall currency of the platform, each individual user on DeSo has their own creator coin.
 Creator coins are described more fully in [this explainer](https://docs.deso.org/#what-are-creator-coins), but in brief they allow users to support their favorite creators by buying their coin, a little like a combination of AngelList and Patreon.
 Creator coins can be thought of as the simplest way to issue a token for an individual, and individual creators can add value to their creator coins in many ways.
 For example:

-* [Bitcloutmembers](https://bitclout.com/u/cloutmembers) is Substack for DeSo.
+* [Bitcloutmembers](https://diamondapp.com/u/cloutmembers) is Substack for DeSo.
 You need to hold a certain amount of a creator coin before you can see the creator’s premium posts.
-* [Hyped](https://bitclout.com/u/hyped) is Eventbrite for DeSo.
+* [Hyped](https://diamondapp.com/u/hyped) is Eventbrite for DeSo.
 You need to hold a certain amount of creator coins to enter the creator’s live event.
-* [Paywithbitclout](https://bitclout.com/u/paywithbitclout) is Gumroad for DeSo.
+* [Paywithbitclout](https://diamondapp.com/u/paywithbitclout) is Gumroad for DeSo.
 You use creator coins or DESO to buy digital goods.

 The reason we have creator coins in addition to DESO is that creators can add creator-specific utility to their individual coins.
 As with DESO, creator coins are stored on the DeSo Blockchain.

 ### **What is DeSo’s Twitter account?**

-bitclout.com's only official Twitter account is @bitclout \([twitter.com/bitclout](https://twitter.com/bitclout)\).
-We posted proof of this on the DeSo blockchain [here](https://bitclout.com/posts/d61106b2b0f4fabe621909dbd297b9d7d659c49ba9c76ec2400eca97321033ae).
+DeSo Foundation's only official Twitter account is @desoprotocol \([twitter.com/desoprotocol](https://twitter.com/desoprotocol)\).

 ### **What is DeSo’s GitHub account?**